mahmoudsory/Fawry_task/README.md

 # Fawry Task

-## Q1: Custom Command (mygrep.sh)

-### Reflective Section
+# Reflective Section

-#### How the Script Handles Arguments and Options
+### How the Script Handles Arguments and Options

-1. **Help Option**: The script first checks if the user requested help (`--help`) and displays the usage instructions.
+1. **Help Option**: The script begins by checking if the user has requested help (`--help`).
+If so, it displays the usage instructions and exits.

-2. **Argument Validation**: It verifies that enough arguments are passed.
+2. **Argument Validation**: It verifies that sufficient arguments are provided.
 If not, an error message is printed, and the script exits.

-3. **Option Handling**: If the first argument starts with a dash (`-`), it treats it as an option (e.g., `-n`, `-v`).
-The second argument is the search string, and the third is the filename.
+3. **Option Handling**: If the first argument begins with a dash (`-`), it is treated as an option (e.g., `-n`, `-v`).
+The second argument is designated as the search string, and the third as the filename.

-4. **String and Filename Validation**: The script ensures both the search string and the filename are provided and valid.
+4. **String and Filename Validation**: The script ensures that both the search string and the filename are provided.
+If either is missing, it prints an error message and exits.

-5. **Default Behavior**: If no options are given, the script assumes the first argument is the search string and the second is the filename.
+5. **Default Behavior**: If no options are specified, the script assumes the first argument is the search string and the second is the filename.

 6. **File Existence Check**: It checks if the specified file exists.
-If not, an error message is displayed, and the script exits.
+If the file is not found, an error message is displayed, and the script exits.

-7. **Building the Command**: Based on the options, it constructs the appropriate `grep` command:
+7. **Building the Command**: Based on the provided options, the script constructs the appropriate search logic.
+It uses case-insensitive comparison and handles line numbering and inverted matching as specified by the flags.

-   - `-i` for case-insensitive search
-   - `-n` for showing line numbers
-   - `-v` for inverting the match
-8. **Execution**: Finally, it runs the `grep` command with the collected options.
+8. **Execution**: Finally, the script processes the file line by line, applying the constructed logic to match and display the appropriate lines.

-#### Supporting Regex or -i/-c/-l Options
+### Supporting Regex or -i/-c/-l Options

-To support regex or options like `-i`, `-c`, or `-l`, I would modify the script to loop through all arguments and process each option individually.
-Instead of assuming a fixed order, the script would dynamically detect and apply multiple options.
-This approach would enhance flexibility and allow easy extension for features like counting matches or listing filenames, making the script behave more like the actual `grep` tool.
+To support regex or additional options like `-i`, `-c`, or `-l`, I would modify the script to loop through all arguments, processing each option individually.
+This would allow for dynamic detection and application of multiple options, rather than assuming a fixed order.
+Such an approach would enhance flexibility and enable features like counting matches or listing filenames, making the script behave more like the actual `grep` tool.

-#### What Was the Hardest Part and Why?
+### What Was the Hardest Part and Why?

-The most challenging aspect was properly handling invalid input.
-This is tricky because users might:
+The most challenging aspect was effectively handling invalid input.
+This includes scenarios where users might:

 - Forget to provide the search string
 - Mix up options and filenames
-- Supply too few arguments or a non-existent file
+- Supply too few arguments or reference a non-existent file

-The challenge was to maintain simplicity while accurately catching and reporting these different errors without cluttering the code.
-Effective error checking significantly improved the script's reliability and user-friendliness.
+The challenge lay in maintaining simplicity while accurately capturing and reporting these various errors.
+Ensuring robust error checking significantly improved the script's reliability and user-friendliness, requiring careful consideration in the design of the validation logic.